 Whiteboard Notes on Customer-Connected Development

-What follows are some quick whiteboard notes on customer-connected development.
+Here are some of the quick whiteboard notes on customer connected Development

 Why Customer Connected Development